Does grass-fed beef have any heart-health benefits that other types of beef don't?

 - More antioxidant vitamins, such as vitamin E

 Lean beef that's 10 percent fat or less — whether it's grass-fed beef or another type of beef — can be part of a heart-healthy diet.
-But it's still uncertain whether grass-fed beef adds even more heart-health benefits.
+Although many people think grass-fed beef tastes better, it's generally more expensive and there is limited long-term research to definitively prove that grass-fed beef is better for you.
 Talk to your doctor or dietitian if you're thinking about adding more lean beef, including grass-fed beef, into your diet.

 - Daley CA, et al. A review of fatty acid profiles and antioxidant content in grass-fed and grain-fed beef.
 Nutrition Journal.
 2010;9:10.